 You can check the rules and regulations on the festival's

 5. Call for submissions: FEST New Directors | New Films

 For the 7th year, FEST - New Directors | New Films Festival

 will host FEST - Pitching Forum.

-their projects to top industry producers, financiers, fund managers and
+pitch their projects to top industry producers, financiers, fund

-investors.
-In past years, the festival had over 200 projects being pitched
+managers and investors.
+In past years, the festival had over 200

-followed by a 10-minute feedback window.
-This will be constructive feedback
+will be followed by a 10-minute feedback window.
+This will be constructive feedback that

-that will help you to significantly improve your project, and will stay with
+will help you to significantly improve your project, and will stay

 - Feature Fiction Film;